 2. Work never stops.

 24/7 — from the moment you open your eyes till you close them at night, then open them again when you get woken up throughout the night — for tucking ins, drinks of water, cuddles and more cuddles.
-The morning routine starts with kids, housework, running around and everything else in between.
+The morning routine as a housewife starts with kids, housework, running around and everything else in between.
 And when all that is finished and you’re ready to sit down and have a break from being mummy, it’s time to hang with your husband.
 Most of the time, you can’t be arsed because you’re too tired.
 However, he reminds you, he’s the one that has been at work all day.
 Bah!

 3.You have a terrible boss.

 You!
 Mums are so hard on themselves when something is not perfect.
 Home and family are generally your responsibility and when something happens, you can’t help but take it personally.
 I remember when our firstborn toddler was going through that falling over stage.
 Always bruised and battered for bumping his head, falling off this and that.
 My husband scolded me for not taking better care of him and wondered why he was always falling over in my care.
-I was devastated that he possibly thought I wasn’t being a good mum.
+As a housewife, I was devastated that he possibly thought I wasn’t being a good mum.
 By child number three, I grew a pair and told him he was in my care 99.9 percent of the time.
 Sh*t happens.

 4. No salary.